The Story of Admiral Yi Sun Sin

 We end the day in Namhae and check in for the night in a hanok, where dinner will be served.

-Next, we move to Namhae Chungnyeolsa Shrine, an ancestral shrine built to honor the loyalty and spirit of immortal Admiral Yi Sun Sin who died for this country in the naval battle at Noryang in the last year of the Japanese Invasion in 1592.
-This shrine bears the same commemorative tablet inscribed with “Chungyeol” that was originally used at the Chungnyeolsa in Tongyeong.
-The remains of the admiral were respectfully placed here for a short period following his death in battle.
+Next, we move to Namhae Chungnyeolsa Shrine, an ancestral shrine built to honor the loyalty and spirit of Admiral Yi Sun Sin who died for this country in the naval battle at Noryang in the last year of the Japanese Invasion in 1592.
+It used the same tablet reading “Chungyeol” as the Chungnyeolsa of Tongyeong had from the beginning.
+The admiral’s body was honored here temporarily after he died in the battle.

 After lunch, we will move to another city, Yeosu.
-On the way we stop at Jinnamgwan, a place where Admiral Yi Sun Sin commanded his forces during the Imjin War.
-The original building burned down near the end of the war, and Yi Sun Sin’s successor, Yi Si Eon, constructed Jinnamgwan Hall.
-From Jinnamgwan, we finish the day with a visit to Yeochon Seonso – the remains of the shipbuilding site from the Goryeo Dynasty to Joseon Dynasty.
-This shipbuilding site is known as the shipyard where Yi Sun Sin built Geobukson (turtle-shaped battleships).
+On the way we stop at Jinnamgwan, a place where Admiral Yi Sun Sin commanded his forces during Imjin War.
+The original building burned down near the end of the war, and Admiral Yi Sun Sin’s successor, Yi Si Eon, constructed Jinnamgwan Hall.
+From Jinnamgwan, we finish the day with a visit of Yeochon Seonso - the remains of the shipbuilding site from the Goryeo Dynasty to Joseon Dynasty.
+This ship building site is known as the shipyard where Admiral Yi Sun Sin built Geobukson (turtle-shaped battleships).

 We reach Haenam and check-in at another beautiful hanok for the night and dinner.